 In fact, once I realised who I liked working with and started applying a targeted approach, it was so successful that I stopped using other marketing methods – there was no point.

 If you know what types of people you want to work with (so if you have specific niches), then it makes sense to contact them directly to explain how and why you can help them.

 Because often the person you contact doesn’t even know that someone like you even exists.
 They have no idea that there are people out there who they can hire on an ongoing or ad-hoc basis to help them out.

 And I know this because my clients have told me this themselves.

-This method is great because you decide who you want to work with and why.
-You’re not accepting every enquiry that comes in and you’re finally in control of what your business looks like and what tasks you do.
+So, this method is great because you decide who you want to work with and why.
+You’re not accepting every enquiry that comes in, you’re not competing with other VAs and you’re totally in control of your business.

 There are many ways to get clients and these are just the four that seem to have the highest success rate.
 I know it can be daunting and a little bit scary to start talking about your business when you first start out, but I promise you that it gets easier with time.

 It’s only scary because you’re not used to doing it.

 However, you’re going to have to market your business for the entire duration of your career so you’re going to have to get used to it I’m afraid!
 Because marketing is so important to the success of your business, my advice is to become an expert on the subject and read everything you can.